wouterken/rulp/README.md

 ## Installation
-To use Rulp as a complete solver toolkit you will need one of either Glpsol(GLPK), Scip or Coin-Cbc installed.
+To use Rulp as a complete solver toolkit you will need one of either Glpsol(GLPK), Scip, Coin-Cbc or HiGHS installed.
 Here are some sample instructions of how you install each of these solvers.
 Be sure to read the license terms for each of these solvers before using them.

 ### Scip: